dolliars/heyheather/_posts/2020-11-01-exit-interview.md

 ## How to escape the interview

 I reached out to HR by email asking them if it was necessary to have the exit interview and if instead we could find another arrangement.
 No reply.
-Again worried.
+Again, worried.
 Then I remembered:

 I am an adult and you can't make me.